Education & Employment

 Providing women with access to education and employment opportunities is crucial to expanding their options for the future, in terms of economic security, social and civic participation and creating meaning and purpose.

-Every woman who completes the accredited courses receives a TAFE SA subject certificate which gives her credit as part of the TAFE SA Foundation Skills program.
-To support women to achieve satisfactory competency in the courses, an Education and Employment Pathway Program is offered and provides individual and group mentoring.
+To support women to achieve satisfactory competency in the courses, engagement with an Education and Employment Officer is offered and provides individual and group mentoring.

 After attending the Catherine House ‘Live Your Best Life’ course, I felt more confident and comfortable holding conversations within a social environment.